The Lathe of Heaven

 brought in to enhance the verisimilitude of what is, by any

-Yet the excitement of sci-fi, as I have argued elsewhere, is not
+realism.
+Yet the excitement of sci-fi, as I have argued

-but rather from its imaginative reconstructions of our
+stands up to scrutiny—but rather from its imaginative

-perceived reality.
-And it is here that Le Guin really shines.
+reconstructions of our perceived reality.
+And it is here that Le

-The premise of this novel, with its soft boundary between
+Guin really shines.
+The premise of this novel, with its soft

 Follow Ted Gioia on Twitter at www.twitter.com/tedgioia

-Conceptual Fiction: A Reading List (with links to reviews)
+Conceptual Fiction: A Reading List (with links to essays on each work)

 Home Page